sindresorhus/wait-for-localhost-cli/readme.md

     $ wait-for-localhost [port]

   Options
     --use-get    Use the HTTP-method GET instead of HEAD to test if the server is ready --path       Use a custom path.
 For example, /health for a health-check endpoint.
+    --statusCode Define status codes indicating the server is ready.

   Example
     $ wait-for-localhost 8080 && echo 'Server is ready'
+    $ wait-for-localhost 8080 --statusCode 200 --statusCode 201 && echo 'Server is ready'
 ```

 ## Related